Bugsterapp/bugster-reactjs-example/README.md

 1. Go to [Vercel Dashboard](https://vercel.com/dashboard)
 2. Click "New Project"
 3. Import **your repository** (the one you just created)
+4. **Important**: Set the root directory to either `vite-react-router-v7` or `vite-typescript` depending on which implementation you want to deploy
-4. Deploy with default settings
+5. Deploy with default settings

 ### Step 3: Set Up GitHub Integration